New Parent FAQ

 You can buy used uniforms at a fraction of new cost in the school lobby or through the MQP Uniform Resale group on Facebook.
 Just Me Apparel (636-391-9551; www.justmeapparel.com) sells MQP girls' jumpers and skirts as well as all other uniform apparel.
 Just Me Apparel has a tax free sale held in the spring in MQP library.
 Items ordered at the sale are available for pick-up during the summer at Laurie's Shoes in Glendale, at the Ice Cream Social in August, or at the school office after the Ice Cream Social.
 Skirts and jumpers MUST have been originally purchased from Just Me Apparel due to the unique plaid.
 You may purchase other uniform items from other vendors (Target, Lands' End, etc.) as long as they meet MQP’s uniform code found on the school website under Resources / Policies & Handbooks.

-Sign Up for T-Ball, Baseball or Softball
+Sign Up for T-Ball, Baseball, Soccer, Softball and other Sports

 You may set up an account with SMART TUITION (www.smarttuition.com) to pay tuition monthly.
 Please set up your account in May or June.
 Rather than paying monthly, you may pay your tuition in full by July 1 before school starts.